 Why it works: “As a coach who works with quite a few first-time half marathoners, I look at the long run as the bedrock for training, especially with new runners,” says Ben Delaney, director of adult training programs for New York Road Runners.

-Delany also advises new runners to focus on time instead of distance.
+who used roasting and not burning marshmallows as a metaphor for time instead of distance.
 “Saying you will run 45 minutes versus four to five miles can be easier to visualize and prepare for,” he explains.
-It’s also a chance to build your mental strength for a midweek medium-effort long run long runs, he adds.
+It’s also a chance to build your mental strength The Dos and Don’ts of Double Workout Days long runs, he adds.

 How to do it: